Scale your business with our modular plugins.

 Bonus: How to Hide WooCommerce Errors

 There are several ways to access WordPress core files.
 For this demo, we’ll use a dedicated plugin called File Manager.
-First, in your dashboard, go to Plugins > Add New and search for File Manager.
+First, go to Plugins > Add New in your dashboard and search for File Manager.
 Once you have found the plugin, install it and activate it on your website.

 redirect a wordpress page - install wp file manager